darwinanddavis/SchistoIBM/README.md

 ## Overview

-Individual-based model (IBM) for *Schistosoma mansoni* parasite and *Biomphalaria glabrata* snail host population interactions based on a dynamic energy budget (DEB) and exposure and transmission model.
-Host and parasite individual-level energetics and their ecology are captured via the mechanistic energy budget model and interactions among hosts and parasites are captured by the disease tranmission model.
-The global model simulates how resource use by a size-structured host population influences metabolism and thus population structure of hosts and parasites over time.
+Individual-based model (IBM) for *Schistosoma mansoni* parasite and *Biomphalaria glabrata* snail host population infection based on a within-host dynamic energy budget (DEB) model and a between host exposure and transmission model.

+Host and parasite individual-level energetics and their ecology are captured by the mechanistic energy budget model and interactions among hosts and parasites are captured by the disease tranmission model.
+The global model simulates how resource use by a size-structured host population drives timing and severity of human-infectious parasite output throughout the schistosomiasis transmission season.

+Outputs for the model:

+* **Malishev M** and Civitello DJ (2019) Linking bioenergetics and parasite transmission models suggests mismatch between snail host density and production of human schistosomes, Integrative and Comparative Biology, [icz058.](https://academic.oup.com/icb/advance-article/doi/10.1093/icb/icz058/5497795)
+* **Malishev M** and Civitello DJ (2019) Modelling how resource competition among snail hosts affects the mollusciciding frequency and intensity needed to control human schistosomes.
+In review.
+* **Malishev M** and Civitello DJ (2019) [Fewer, fatter snail hosts make more human schistosome parasites than many, starved ones](https://www.elsevier.com/events/conferences/international-society-for-ecological-modelling-global-conference/programme), International Society for Ecological Modelling 2019, ISEM2019, Oct 1–5, Salzburg, Austria.

 *Files:*

 .R